TakiShiwa/Themes/README.md

 ## Support me

 Your sponsorship will play a crucial role in helping me achieve my goals and aspirations.
 This will also help me with in my future projects.
-If you are from from India, here is my UPI-id: j.mistri@paytm if you are from other country here is my paypal: https://www.paypal.me/TakiShiwa
+- If you are from from India, here is my UPI-id: j.mistri@paytm
+- If you are from other country here is my paypal: https://www.paypal.me/TakiShiwa

 ---